-an individual or organisational unit under whose control a System or Facility is placed;
+an individual or organisational unit under whose control an ICT System or Facility is placed;

-'User
+'User'

 any person or persons granted authority to use an ICT System or Facility.
-Authority will only be granted to a person where that person agrees to be bound by these Regulations.
+Authority will only be granted to a person where that person agrees to be bound by these Regulations;

-'UserID
+'UserID'

-a form of unique identifier which is given to a User by the Appropriate Authority which, together with a personal password of the User, is used to identify and authenticate the User when accessing a System or Facility.
+a form of unique identifier which is given to a User by the Appropriate Authority which, together with a personal password of the User, is used to identify and authenticate the User when accessing any University ICT.